cflint/CFLint/README.md

 The second option is FindBugs XML.
 The resulting XML document adheres to the current version of the FindBugs BugCollection [XML Schema Definition](src/main/resources/findbugs/bugcollection.xsd) and can be used in most CI-/Build-Server products.
 JetBrains TeamCity 10+ can import this format out of the box.

-*Please note*: Currently it's not possible to produce BOTH flavours of XML reports at the same time.
+*Please note*: Currently it's not possible to produce BOTH flavors of XML reports at the same time.
 This is a known limitation.
 This limitation will be removed as part of CFLint 2.0 (see [Issue #331](https://github.com/cflint/CFLint/issues/331)).

 #### CFLint XML